mlcruz/articleFormatter/README.md

 ### FAQ:

-1. Error :Unexpected token at index $Offset$ => Something is badly formated.
-Use notepad++ or something similar and goto to the reported character offset and fix the erro
+1. Error : `Unexpected token at index $Offset$` => Something is badly formated.
+Use notepad++ or something similar and goto to the reported character offset and fix the error

+2. Error: `Syntax Error: Unexpected token at index $Offset$ : Expected $Token$, got % ` => A comment is messing things up somewhere.
+Probably fixed by now

 ### Implementation: